 Audit by the Authority

-1. The Council, on its own initiative, or upon the request of the Secretary-General or the Commission, may request an audit of the Contractor’s books and records and all subcontractors’ books and records associated with the Exploitation activities in the Area.
+1. The Council, on its own initiative, or upon the request of the Secretary-General or the Commission, may [decide to] request an audit of the Contractor’s books and records and all subcontractors’ books and records associated with the Exploitation activities in the Area.

-2. Any such audit shall be undertaken at the Contractor’s sole cost and shall be performed by a qualified Independent Auditor approved by the [Council] in accordance with applicable Standard and taking into account the Guidelines.
+2. Any such audit shall be undertaken at the Contractor’s sole cost and shall be performed by [] Independent Auditor approved by the [Council] in accordance with applicable Standard and taking into account the Guidelines.

 3. An Independent Auditor may, in connection with a liability for a royalty payment:

-(a) audit the mining and on-board processing facilities with a view to verifying the accuracy of all information reported and the accuracy of the equipment measuring the quantity of Mineral ore sold or removed without sale from the Contract Area];
+(a) audit the mining and on-board processing facilities with a view to verifying the accuracy of all information reported and the accuracy of the equipment measuring the quantity of Minerals [ore] sold or removed without sale from the Contract Area;

 (b) audit any relevant documents, papers, records and data available at the Contractor’s offices or on-board any mining vessel or Installation;